 Remember, too, that you can claim your accountant’s services as a business expense to offset your taxes.

-When you’re choosing an accountant you want to find someone who understands your type of startup, as well as someone who will also be able to meet your specific business needs.
+When you are choosing a small business accountant you want to find someone who understands your type of startup, as well as someone who will also be able to meet your specific business needs.

-If, for example, you’re a tech startup, you should be looking for the kind of professional accounting support that has experience in this sector.
+If, for example, you are a tech startup, you should be looking for the kind of professional accounting support that has experience in this sector.

 Your accountant should also be prepared to provide a person-to-person level of interaction, so you always know who you’re dealing with.